Best Menstrual Cup for Low Cervix

 The Low Down

 Every woman’s body is different, so you will need to factor in whether you have a high, medium, low, or even tilted cervix to figure out the best menstrual cup for you!
 This is the best way to avoid menstrual cup cervix pain.
-You will need to consider what cup is comfortable for your body, and whether or not the stem needs to be trimmed or not.
-These are all things to consider to find the best menstrual cup for low cervix.
+With a low cervix, you need to make sure the cup is comfortable, fits inside perfectly, doesn't leak, and is easy to insert and remove!
+Your cervix height can change positions slightly so you may also need to wear it a few times to determine whether or not the stem needs to be trimmed or not.
+Luckily, there are some dedicated menstrual cups for shorter or a lower positioned cervix to make the search much easier!

 You might feel like Goldilocks, trying to find the best fit, but once you do, it will be so worth it!